ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/api_generation.md

     jupytext_version: 1.13.8
 ---

-# Rendered HTML for docstring example
+# Generating API documentation from docstrings

 ````{admonition} Rendering docstrings in the project web pages
 This page shows how the docstring example in our